Gabespejo/Impact-based-forecast-for-CI-during-TC-CLIMADA/README.md

 ## Forecast Fetching

 This function in the code look for the files that correspond to the event that we want to analyze.
-In order to use this function, you should have the files in your own computer or server. fetch_multiple_ecmwf_data(base_folder, start_date, end_date, event_name) base_folder= "/cluster/project/climate/gespejo/data/TC_0012"  change this path with your own data start_date = datetime(2023,2,16,18,0) refers to the start of the event; year,month,day,UTC end_date = datetime(2023, 2,21,18, 0)  refers to the end of the event; year,month,day,UTC event_name = "FREDDY"  refers to the name of the event.
-In this case is FREDDY
+In order to use this function, you should have the files in your own computer or server

+**fetch_multiple_ecmwf_data(base_folder, start_date, end_date, event_name)**

+- base_folder= "/cluster/project/climate/gespejo/data/TC_0012"  change this path with your own data.

+- start_date = datetime(2023,2,16,18,0) refers to the start of the event; year,month,day,UTC.

+- end_date = datetime(2023, 2,21,18, 0)  refers to the end of the event; year,month,day,UTC.

+- event_name = "FREDDY"  refers to the name of the event.
+In this case is FREDDY.

+In our case we are using a lead time of 5 days.

 ## Centroids

-[Discuss the centroids used in the project, their significance, and how they are determined.]
+**from climada.hazard import Centroids**

+min_lat, max_lat, min_lon, max_lon = -27,-10, 42, 52

+cent = Centroids.from_pnt_bounds((min_lon, min_lat, max_lon, max_lat), res=0.12)

+cent.check()

+This code is set within the region of study, which in this case corresponds to Madagascar (MDG).

 ## Time Steps